Temporal Locality in Online Algorithms: Introduction

 \subsection{Contributions}

-In this work, we initiate the study of temporal locality in online algorithms.
-We give a series of results and techniques that illustrate different aspects of time-local algorithms.
-All technical details and further results are provided in the subsequent sections.
+In this paper, we formalize the new notion of temporal locality in online algorithms.
+We investigate the power of time-local online algorithms by focusing on two basic models, regular and clocked algorithms.
+We give a~series of results and techniques that illustrate different aspects of time-local algorithms.

+\subparagraph*{Charting the Landscape: Time-Local Algorithms for Known Online Problems.} Do competitive time-local online algorithms even exist for classic online problems?
+What are the trade-offs between locality and competitiveness --- how much does the quality of solutions improve if we allow the algorithms to see further into the past?
+In particular, for a~given $T \ge 1$, what is the best achievable competitive ratio for a~time-local online algorithm that makes decisions based on the previous $T$ inputs?

+We find out that despite their restricted access to input, time-local algorithms can provide competitive solutions for many online problems.
+We characterize competitiveness of time-local algorithms for classic online problems such as caching~\cite{Sleator1985} and file migration~\cite{Bartal1995}, and study the tradeoffs between locality and competitiveness for these problems.

+\subparagraph*{Synthesis of Time-Local Online Algorithms.} For online problems including metrical task systems~\cite{Borodin1992}, we automate the synthesis of optimal time-local algorithms.
+By leveraging the connection to local graph algorithms, we describe and implement a~novel \emph{algorithm synthesis method} that allows us to automate the design of optimal regular time-local algorithms for a~class of \emph{local optimization problems}.
+Specifically, the synthesis task can be formulated as a~certain weighted optimization problem in dual de Bruijn graphs.

+For our case study problem of online file migration, we synthesize optimal deterministic algorithms for small values of $T$ and a~large range of $\costmig$.
+For example, we show that for unit costs ($\costmig=1$) there exists a~$3$-competitive time-local algorithm with $T=4$, which is the best competitive ratio achieved by \emph{any} deterministic online algorithm~\cite{Black1989}.
+Moreover, we describe how to extend our synthesis framework to obtain efficient \textit{randomized} algorithms.

+\subparagraph*{The Power of Knowing the Time.} We will see that some problems do not admit competitive \emph{regular} time-local algorithms.
+Motivated by this, we also investigate the power of \emph{clocked} algorithms, i.e., algorithms that know how many inputs have been processed so far.
+How much does this additional information help in obtaining competitive algorithms for problems that do not admit regular time-local algorithms?